I’ve always been a fan of the Health Savings Account. Pre tax? Check. Pre-FICA? Even better!

 $17,000 invested in ITOT at Fidelity would cost me $5.10 per year in expenses and can be purchased commission free.

 Ouch!
-Is accumulating additional money inside my HSA worth it?
+So was keeping the additional money inside my HSA worth it?
 This really is a pain to save these receipts, scan these receipts, and log all these receipts?

 On top of these savings, I am also not worried about the future capital gains taxes or the dividend taxes in retirement.
 I expect we will keep our joint income level below the $75,000 threashold to receive the benefit of a 0% capital gains tax rate and dividend tax rate.
+(2018 Update: With the recently passed tax package, this threashold increase to almost $100,000).
 I will also look at different options to rollover my plan at retirement, but at this time my company doesn’t allow (or understand the concept of) an in-service rollover of HSA funds.

-At this point, I sheepishly admitted to my wife that “You were right, and I was wrong” (these are important words to remember in a relationship).
+The statement above is what every good husband needs to learn in a marriage!
+I sheepishly admitted to my wife that “You were right, and I was wrong” (these are important words to remember in a relationship).
 I went through the process for filing reimbursements and moved $17,000 out of my HSA account over to Fidelity.
-Now we pay for medical expenses on a rewards card and just immediately file for reimbursement.
+Now we pay for medical expenses on a rewards credit card and just immediately file for reimbursement.